jchatel/quickmail-next-docs/campaigns/readability-scores.md

 # Readability Scores

+**In this article:**

-## Why consider readability scores when composing emails?
+- Why consider readability scores when composing emails?

+- Where can I find readability scores?

+- How can I improve my readability score?

+## Why Consider Readability Scores When Composing Emails?

-A readability score is a helpful way to make sure your email is easy to read and understand.
-It looks at things like sentence length and word choice, helping you write messages that are clear and to the point.
-By keeping your score high, you’re more likely to engage your readers and get your message across effectively.
+A readability score helps ensure your email is easy to read and understand.
+It evaluates factors like sentence length and word choice, helping you write messages that are clear and concise.
+A higher score generally means better engagement and a greater chance of getting your message across.

 ![screenshot](../images/000_file-CkYS5Iiyvf.png)

-## Where can I find readability scores?
+## Where Can I Find Readability Scores?

-Readability scores can be found when composing:
+Readability scores are available when composing:

-- Emails in the email step
+- Emails in an email step

 - LinkedIn messages

 - LinkedIn connection request messages

-- Replies in opportunities
+- Replies in Opportunities

-## How can I improve the readability scores of my emails?
+## How Can I Improve My Readability Score?

-Several factors can affect readability scores.
-To improve yours, here are a few simple tips:
+Several factors affect readability.
+Here are a few tips to improve yours:

-- **Keep sentences short and to the point**: Avoid overly long or complicated sentences.
+- **Keep sentences short and to the point** — avoid long or complicated sentences.
 Shorter sentences are easier to follow.

-- **Use simple language**: Stick to common, everyday words that everyone can easily understand.
+- **Use simple language** — stick to common, everyday words that are easy to understand.

-- **Break up big paragraphs**: Large blocks of text can be overwhelming.
+- **Break up large paragraphs** — long blocks of text can be overwhelming.
 Keep paragraphs short and easy to skim.

-- **Use bullet points or lists**: Lists are great for organizing information and making it easier for readers to digest.
+- **Use bullet points or lists** — lists make it easier to organize information and help readers digest it quickly.

-- **Stick to active voice**: Active voice makes your writing more direct and engaging.
+- **Use active voice** — active voice makes your writing more direct and engaging.

-- **Cut out unnecessary words**: If something doesn’t add value, get rid of it.
+- **Cut unnecessary words** — if something does not add value, remove it.
 This keeps your message clear and concise.

-- **Have a clear structure**: Start with a strong opening, present your main points, and wrap it up with a clear conclusion or call to action.
+- **Have a clear structure** — start with a strong opening, present your main points, and end with a clear conclusion or call to action.